emersion/go-imap/README.md

 	// Create a new server
 	s := server.New(bkd)
 	s.Addr = ":3000"
+  // Since we will use this server for testing only, we can allow plain text
+	// authentication over unencrypted connections
+	s.AllowInsecureAuth = true

+  log.Println("Starting IMAP server at localhost:3000")
 	if err := s.ListenAndServe(); err != nil {
 		log.Fatal(err)
 	}

-	// Since we will use this server for testing only, we can allow plain text
-	// authentication over unencrypted connections
-	s.AllowInsecureAuth = true

-	log.Println("Server listening at localhost:3000")

-	// Do something else to keep the server alive select {}
 }
 ```